Stretch to stretch, dust to dust: lower-value local $H_{0}$ measurement from two-population modelling of type Ia supernovae: Results

 The left panel of Figure~\ref{data_comparison} compares the mean Tripp-like corrected magnitude as a function of the colour parameter to the best-fit two-population model.
 The data are selected from the high- and low-stretch tails of the $x_{1}$ distribution so that the resulting two supernova samples represent accurately the two populations.
 The apparent separation of the mean magnitude-colour relations for the two populations is effectively reproduced by different $\widehat{M_{\rm B}}$ and $\widehat{R_{\rm B}}$ measured in both supernova populations.
 Different total-to-selective extinction coefficients in both populations manifest themselves as divergent slopes at colours driven by reddening ($c\gtrsim 0$).
-Although the dependence of supernova magnitude on intrinsic colours is well reproduced by a linear model with $\beta\approx 2.8$, the data exhibit a shallower slope ($\beta\approx 2$) for the intrinsically bluest supernovae ($c\lesssim -0.12$ corresponding to about 15 per cent of the intrinsically bluest supernovae given the best-fit distribution of intrinsic colours) in both populations.
-The apparent change of the slope is not statistically significant ($2\sigma$ significance per population) and its modelling would require using a non-linear magnitude-intrinsic colour relation.
-A similar trend with a comparable significance level was found in the volume limited sample from the ZTF \citep{Ginolin2025}.
-The range of colours exhibiting a shallower slope with $\beta\approx 2$ appears to extend to a wider range of colours ($c\lesssim 0$) in the supernova sample dominated by high-redshift supernovae \citep{Brout2021}.
-The extent of the trend, however, is not present in the low-redshift data analysed in this work.
+The apparent steepening of the slope in the data at blue colours ($c\lesssim -0.1$) is an effect of noise from non-negligible measurement errors \citep[see e.g. Appendix A of][]{Ginolin2025}.
+It is well reproduced by a Monte Carlo sampling of our best-fit model which includes a Gaussian noise in the observed colour $c$ based on the mean measurement error from the data (see the dashed lines).
+We note that our likelihood incorporates the measurement errors (and correlations) of light curve parameters of each supernova so that best-fit models show the true physical properties.
+The measurement noise is simulated only for the purpose of comparison between the best-fit models and the noisy data.

 The net effect of differences between the two supernova populations in terms of $\widehat{M_{\rm B}}$ and $\widehat{R_{\rm B}}$ can be effectively thought of as a step correction in the stretch parameter.
 This is shown on the right panel of Figure~\ref{data_comparison} which compares the mean Tripp-based corrected magnitude as a function of $x_{1}$ to the corresponding mean magnitude computed for our best-fit two-population model.
 We can see that a continuous transition between high- and low-stretch supernovae, which in the traditional modelling would requires adjusting a priori the unknown sharpness of the step correction, emerges naturally from a partial overlap of the two populations.
 An attempt to model the transition employing a single population model without any mass step in $x_{1}$ would necessitate using a non-linear magnitude-stretch relation \citep{Ginolin2024a}.
 The traditional Tripp calibration formula with $\alpha_{\rm T}=0.14$ provides a linear approximation of the observed magnitude-stretch relation (see the black dashed line on the right panels of Figure~\ref{data_comparison}).